This timeline gives a chronological listing of the main events in English History for the years 860 – 869

 King Donald of Scotland died.
 He was succeeded by his nephew Constantine I.

-Aella challenged Osbert for the kingship of Northumbria and won.
+challenged Osbert for the rule of the kingdom of Northumbria and won.

 King Aethelberht of Wessex died.
-He was succeeded by Aethelred I of Wessex.
+He was succeeded by his brother Aethelred I of Wessex.

 866 (1st November)